fallenAngel6502/epicNES/README.md

 # epicNES
 An NES emulator written in C

-Work is currently being done on the 6502 CPU module
+The 6502 CPU component of the emulator is currently under development!